Strategies to reduce the thermoelastic loss of multimaterial coated finite substrates: Introduction

 \section{Introduction}

-Thermoelastic dissipation arises from the thermal response generated by the elastic field in a deformable medium.
-In a vibrating structure, the periodic displacement field causes a temperature gradient in the elastic body, where the compressed region is hotter and the stretched region becomes cooler.
-Consequently, heat transfer takes place in order to reach thermal equilibrium, which results in elastic components out of phase with the elastic fields.
-The energy lost due to this irreversible heat flow is referred to as thermoelastic loss~\cite{Zener1937InternalReeds, Zener1938InternalFriction}.
-For a coated substrate, this loss is also caused by thermal expansion mismatch between the materials that coating and substrate are made of.
-This type of coating-substrate structure is commonly used in mirrors used for the detection of gravitational-waves (GW), such as in the Laser Interferometer Gravitational-Wave Observatory (LIGO)~\cite{Aasi2015AdvancedLIGO}, Virgo interferometer~\cite{Acernese2015AdvancedDetector} and the Kamioka Gravitational-Wave Detector (KAGRA)~\cite{Aso2013InterferometerDetector}, for which it is necessary to estimate the loss generated by this effect.
+Thermal noise has been shown, through calculations derived from experimental measurements, to be one of the most significant noise sources that is limiting the sensitivity of gravitational-wave (GW) detectors~\cite{Aasi2015AdvancedLIGO, Buikema2020}.
+It consists of Brownian noise, which is related to mechanical loss intrinsic to the material and is the dominant contribution at room temperature~\cite{GURKOVSKY20103267}, thermorefractive noise, caused by refractive index variations due to temperature fluctuations~\cite{Evans2008Thermo-opticMeasurements}, and thermoelastic noise, caused by thermoelasticity, which is the coupling between the elastic field in the structure due to deformation and the temperature field~\cite{Braginsky1999ThermodynamicalAntennae}.

-Thermoelastic loss of gravitational-wave mirrors has been extensively studied in addition to other sources of thermal noise, such as the mechanical loss intrinsic to the material and thermo-refractive noise caused by temperature fluctuations~\cite{Evans2008Thermo-opticMeasurements}.
-The quality factor, Q-factor, is a measure of the energy loss rate and is the inverse measure of energy loss caused by all the dissipation mechanisms present in the structure.
-To further improve the Q-factor of resonant systems, or the ratio of stored energy to the energy dissipated per cycle, it is essential to fully understand the thermoelastic loss and predict it for various experimental conditions.
+In coated substrates, as used for GW detector mirrors~\cite{Acernese2015AdvancedDetector, Aso2013InterferometerDetector}, thermoelasticity can be caused by two different mechanisms: (1) statistical temperature fluctuations, intrinsic to any material, and (2) thermal expansion mismatch between different materials in contact.
+Mechanism (2) will be the focus of this paper.
+In a vibrating structure, the periodic elastic displacement field causes a temperature gradient, where the compressed region becomes hotter and the stretched region becomes cooler.
+Consequently, heat transfer takes place in order to reach thermal equilibrium and yields elastic components out of phase with the input fields~\cite{Zener1937InternalReeds, Zener1938InternalFriction}.
+The ratio of energy dissipated due to this irreversible heat flow ($E_{diss}$) to the total energy stored in the system ($E_{stored}$) is defined as thermoelastic loss $\phi$.
+The loss factor, whether it is determined from a single or many dissipation mechanisms, is defined as $\phi = E_{diss} / 2\pi E_{stored}$.

-In 1937, Zener first published an analysis of thermoelastic damping in thin resonator beams undergoing flexural vibrations~\cite{Zener1937InternalReeds}.
-Lifshitz and Roukes later refined his model and solved the fundamental equations more rigorously, leading to different approximate solutions of temperature profile and hence, different expressions of the thermoelastic loss (hereinafter referred to as $\phi$)~\cite{Lifshitz2000ThermoelasticSystems}.
-After solving the classical Fourier heat conduction equation, they derived $\phi$ from the attenuation of the vibration.
+The contribution to thermal noise $S_x$ from thermoelastic loss $\phi$ at a particular frequency $f$ can be found using the method proposed by Levin based on the fluctuation-dissipation theorem~\cite{PhysRevD.57.659}: